leongjwm/yolov3/README.md

 **Additionally, mounting a source folder containing the images / videos / json files that we want to use in our detection is required.
 You can modify the location of the source and destination folders in the `docker-compose.yml` file.
 The source and destination folders need to be in the same machine.
 Additionally, the `docker-compose.yml` file has been set such that gpu will be used.**

 We recommend creating a new folder named `src` in the machine you are using, and move it in the `yolov3` repository.
 This is so that you need not change the contents of `docker-compose.yml`.
+(The `src` folder won't be in the Docker Container created, as we included it in the `.dockerignore` file.)

 Below are the contents of the `docker-compose.yml` folder:

 ![docker_compose_yml_contents](./images_for_readme/docker_compose_yml_contents.png)

 For instance, the default settings in the `docker-compose.yml` file are such that the `./src` (it is located in the `yolov3` repo in this case) and  is the source, and `/app/src` is the destination (located in the Docker container).
-(The `src` folder won't be in the Docker Container created, due to the `.dockerignore` file.)

 **Create the Docker Container: `docker-compose up -d`** (after setting your source and destination folders in `docker-compose.yml`).